ShaniBel/Simple-api--Kyndryl/README.md

 1. in the root directory run in terminal: npm i
 2. enter the frontend directory (cd frontend) and run: npm i
 3. to run project on local host:
-   a. in the root directory run in terminal: npm run server server is running on port 5002 (http://localhost:5002)
+   a. in the root directory run in terminal: npm run server.

    b. enter the frontend directory (cd frontend) and run: npm start

+notes:
+server is running on port 5002 (http://localhost:5002)

-   usually running on [http://localhost:3000](http://localhost:3000) if not taken.
+client usually running on [http://localhost:3000](http://localhost:3000) if not taken.

-note: data entered to database is not saved after refresh (mock database only)
+=>data entered to database is not saved after refresh (mock database only)